Hydrate-Phobic Surfaces

 Researchers

-Jonathan Smith / Adam Meuler / Harrison Bralower / Robert Cohen / Gareth McKinley / Kripa Varanasi
+Jonathan Smith / Adam Meuler / Harrison Bralower / Robert Cohen / Gareth McKinley / Kripa K Varanasi

 Departments: Department of Chemical Engineering, Department of Mechanical Engineering